Towards Fully Autonomous Drone-Based Last-Mile Delivery: Abstract

 \section{Abstract}

-The drone-based last-mile delivery is an emerging technology designed to automate the delivery process by utilizing drones loaded on a truck to transport parcels to customers.
-In this paper, we study the next level of drone-based last-mile delivery where autonomous vehicles (AVs) without drivers are recruited to collaborate with drones to serve customers.
-We formulate the problem of selecting AVs from a pool of available AVs and scheduling them to serve customers to minimize the total cost as an Integer Linear Programming (ILP).
-A novel greedy algorithm is proposed to solve the problem that incorporates the real-world operational cost of AVs, traveling distances calculated based on Google Map API, and varying load capacities of AVs.
-Extensive simulations performed with numerous random delivery scenarios demonstrate that both the optimal and greedy algorithms significantly increase profits for the delivery company as well as the owners of AVs.
-Furthermore, the results indicate that the greedy algorithm is highly effective with a performance difference of only 2\% compared with the optimal algorithm in terms of the total amount of profits.
+The drone-based last-mile delivery is an emerging technology to deliver parcels using drones loaded on a truck.
+As more and more autonomous vehicles (AVs) will be available for delivery services, an opportunity is arising to fully automate drone-based last-mile delivery.
+In this paper, we integrate AVs with drone-based last-mile delivery aiming to fully automate the last-mile delivery process.
+We define a new problem called the autonomous vehicle routing problem with drones (A-VRPD).
+A-VRPD is to select AVs from a pool of available AVs and to schedule them to serve customers with an objective of minimizing the total operational cost.
+We formulate A-VRPD as an Integer Linear Programming (ILP) and propose a greedy algorithm to solve the problem based on real-world operational costs for different types of AVs, traveling distances calculated considering the current traffic conditions, and varying load capacities of AVs.
+Extensive simulations performed under various random delivery scenarios demonstrate that the proposed algorithm effectively increases profits for both the delivery company and AV owners compared with traditional VRP-D (and TSP-D) algorithm-based approaches.